 A number of the Group's accounting policies and disclosures require the measurement of fair values, both financial and non-financial assets and liabilities.

 When measuring the fair value of an asset or a liability, the Group uses market observable data as far as possible.
 Fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows:

-Fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows:

-Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities

-Level 2: Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).

-Level 3: Inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities - Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices) - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).